Amannor/redhat_final_proj/README.md

     │   ├── scraper_changeset_to_all_tests_locators_only.py # Creates a list of code changesets.
 Each changeset is mapped to it's metadata and a list of tests run on this changeset
-    │   ├── CONSTS.py                                        # Holds the shared constants used by files in this folder │   ├── requirements.txt                                 # Specifies which packages were used by files in this folder │   └── Sample_data                                      # Contains the output of python scripts
+    │   ├── CONSTS.py                                        # Holds the shared constants used by files in this folder │   ├── requirements.txt                                 # Specifies which packages were used by files in this folder │   └── sample_data                                      # Contains the output of python scripts
     |       ├── changeset_to_tests                           # Contains files created by scraper_changeset_to_all_tests_locators_only.py
     |       ├── files_changes_history                        # Contains files created by fetch_files_history.py
     |       └── tests_locators_to_paths                      # Contains files created by create_tests_to_paths_mapping.py